Jeremy Clarkson: Childhood

-Clarkson was born in Doncaster, West Riding of Yorkshire, the son of Shirley Gabrielle Clarkson (1934–2014), a teacher, and Edward Grenville Clarkson (1932–1994), a travelling salesman.
+Jeremy Charles Robert Clarkson was born on 11 April 1960 in Sprotbrough, then part of the West Riding of Yorkshire.
+He is the son of Shirley Gabrielle Clarkson (née Ward), a teacher, and Edward Grenville Clarkson, a travelling salesman.
 His parents, who ran a business selling tea cosies, put their son's name down in advance for private schools, with no idea how they were going to pay the fees.
 However, shortly before his admission, when he was 13, his parents made two Paddington Bear stuffed toys for Clarkson and his sister Joanna.
-These proved so popular that they started selling them through the business.
+These proved so popular they started selling them through the business.
 Because they were manufacturing and selling the bears without regard to intellectual property rights, upon his becoming aware of the bears Michael Bond took action through his solicitors.
 Edward Clarkson travelled to London to meet Bond's lawyer.
-By coincidence, he met Bond in the lift, and the two struck up an immediate rapport.
+By coincidence, he met Bond in the lift; the two struck up an immediate rapport.
 Consequently, Bond awarded the Clarksons the licensing of the bear rights throughout the world, with the family eventually selling to Britain's then leading toystore, Hamleys.
-The income from this success enabled the Clarksons to be able to pay the fees for Jeremy to attend Hill House School, Doncaster, and later Repton School.
+The income from this success enabled the Clarksons to be able to pay the fees for Jeremy to attend Hill House School, South Yorkshire, and later Repton School, Derbyshire.

 Repton School

-Clarkson has stated he was deeply unhappy at Repton School, saying that he had been a "suicidal wreck" there, having experienced extreme bullying.
+Clarkson has stated he was deeply unhappy at Repton School.
+Clarkson said that he had been a "suicidal wreck" there, having experienced extreme bullying.
 He alleged that:

 I suffered many terrible things.
 I was thrown on an hourly basis into the ice plunge pool, dragged from my bed in the middle of the night and beaten, made to lick the lavatories clean and all the usual humiliations that... turn a small boy into a gibbering, sobbing, suicidal wreck... they glued my records together, snapped my compass, ate my biscuits, defecated in my tuck box and they cut my trousers in half.

-According to his own account, he was expelled from Repton School for "drinking, smoking and generally making a nuisance of himself."
+According to his own account, Clarkson was expelled from Repton School for "drinking, smoking and generally making a nuisance of himself".
 He famously left with one C and two U (fail) grades at A level.
-Clarkson attended Repton alongside Formula One engineer Adrian Newey and former Top Gear Executive Producer Andy Wilman.
+Clarkson attended Repton alongside future Formula One engineer Adrian Newey and former Top Gear Executive Producer Andy Wilman.
 He played the role of a preparatory school pupil, Atkinson, in a BBC radio Children's Hour serial adaptation of Anthony Buckeridge's Jennings novels until his voice broke.